 The Bell Witch Is Early America’s First Documented Poltergeist Haunting

 The Bell Witch is early America’s most infamous poltergeist* haunting.
 It’s the most chilling and documented account of a poltergeist plaguing a family that may have caused one death.
 An American President even visited the Bell farm after hearing about the strange ongoing events.
+The story goes that then President, Andrew Jackson, made a surprise visit to the Bell farm to see the Witch for himself.
+Interestingly, Jackson was turned away.

 A Strange Animal Baffles John Bell

-John Bell Succumbs
+John Bell Finally Succumbs

 *”Poltergeist” comes from the German words poltern, “to knock” and “rumbling spirit” and “noisy spirit.”
 The supernatural being behind the physical upheaval is supposedly responsible for disturbances such as loud noises and objects that thrown around.
 Recorded poltergeist activity goes as far back as ancient Roman times.